Charles Curran (television executive)

 Sir Charles John Curran (13 October 1921 - 9 January 1980) was an Irish-born British television executive and Director-General of the BBC from 1969 to 1977.

 Early years

 Curran was born in Dublin.
 His father, Felix Curran, was an army schoolmaster and his mother, Alicia Isabella Bruce, came from Aberdeen.
 Three weeks after his birth, the family moved to Aberdeen, then his family moved to Yorkshire in 1924.
 He was the eldest child in a family of four siblings.

+He lived at 91 Barnsley Road in Goldthorpe, having moved from Thurnscoe in 1935.
+His father taught at Thurnscoe Hill Boys School.
+His father retired in 1943, and died aged 62, on Tuesday October 30 1945.
+His son opened the subsequent new Thurnscoe Comprehensive School (now Astrea Academy Dearne) on Thursday 24 February 1972, which cost £500,000.

+He attended Thurnscoe elementary school, and St. Joseph’s Roman Catholic Elementary School in West Melton.
+He later attended Wath Grammar School in Rotherham from 1932 to 1939 with sisters Helen, Pat, and Margaret.

+He attended the speech day at this former school, in Wath, in March 1970, as Director General of the BBC.

-He attended Wath Grammar School in Rotherham, before obtaining a first-class honours degree at Magdalene College, Cambridge.
+He obtained a first-class honours degree in History at Magdalene College, Cambridge.